SRI-International/task-explorer-pipeline/README.md

 If there are any issues running the TEP, please contact me at thomas.a.odem@gmail.com

+Further details about the architecture of the TEP can be found in my thesis paper [here](https://arxiv.org/abs/2511.01728)

 # Requirements
 All requirements are found in requirements.txt.
 I would suggest making a virtual enviornment with the requirements.